vihari2/output-first-english/README.md

 </p>

 <p>
-  By combining daily habit loops with free AI tools, you can continuously catch your own mistakes, learn natural phrasing, and build speaking confidence without needing an expensive teacher or partner.
+  By combining daily habit loops with free AI tools and a built-in spaced-repetition review step, you can continuously catch your own mistakes, learn natural phrasing, and build speaking confidence without needing an expensive teacher or partner.
 </p>

 <h2>Table of Contents</h2>